It’s the hidden SEO/website problem that affects thousands of UK businesses.

 2. The Semi-automatic Permanent Redirect

 - Checking your 404 errors – if you have a WordPress website and install a free redirect manager like the Redirection Plugin it will give you a list of all visits to your website that resulted in a 404 error.
-That mainly means a journey for a person or a search engine robot that ended in an error page rather than the page they were looking for.
-You can then tell the website using the plugin to redirect anyone looking for the page to the correct page.
+You can also do something similar in Google Analytics.
+You can then tell the website using the plugin to redirect anyone looking for the old URL to the correct page.

 - If you have AMP pages (Accelerated Mobile Pages project): (this point is a bit techie) redirect manager plugins like the one mentioned above could be priceless when you have AMP web pages.
-Your redirect manager should also take care of AMP URLs for AMP mobile friendly pages.
-These are alternative versions of your main page that have become popular in recent years to speed up the user experience for mobile users.
+Your redirect manager should also take care of AMP URLs for AMP mobile friendly pages if you have them.
+AMP pages are alternative versions of your primary page that have become popular in recent years to speed up the user experience for mobile users.
 You can check if you have a valid AMP page using Google’s AMP checker.
 The URLs often have /amp added to the end but the page is only seen when you’re on mobile.
 If those AMP URLs aren’t redirected when you changes URLs then things can get messy.
 This is one to get your inhouse web expert, or web agency to check.

 3. The Manual Permanent Redirect